bendavp/cs4500-assignments/Assignment-3/part2/README.md

 boolColumn->equals(new IntColumn(1, new int(2))); // would return false in this case
 boolColumn->equals(new BoolColumn(1, new bool(false))); // would return false in this case
 boolColumn->equals(new BoolColumn(1, new bool(true))); // would return true in this case
-boolColumn->print() // would return a const char*, i.e. a string representation of the boolColumn and its elements
+println(boolColumn->print()) // would return a const char*, i.e. a string representation of the boolColumn and its elements
 ```

 Column objects have a `subset(size_t idx1, size_t idx2)` function, which returns the same type of object as the column object, but with only a subset of its elements.